2. Significant Accounting Policies

 Short-term employee benefits, such as salaries, wages, bonuses, and short-term compensated absences, will be recognized as an expense in the income statement in the period in which the related service is provided by the employees.
 The amounts recognized will be based on the undiscounted amount expected to be paid or provided.

 i.
-Defined Contribution Plans: Contributions to defined contribution plans, such as Provident Fund and Employee State Insurance (ESI), will be recognized as an expense in the income statement when employees render the related service.
+Defined Contribution Plans: Contributions to defined contribution plans, such as Provident Fund as per Employee Provident Fund Law and Employee State Insurance (ESI), will be recognized as an expense in the income statement when employees render the related service.
 The company's obligations are limited to the amount of contributions made, and there are no further obligations once the contributions are paid.

 ii.
 Defined Benefit Plans: For defined benefit plans, such as gratuity and pensions, the cost of providing benefits will be determined using the projected unit credit method.
 The present value of the defined benefit obligation will be measured, taking into account actuarial assumptions regarding employee turnover, mortality, and future salary increases.
 Any actuarial gains or losses and past service costs will be recognized immediately in the income statement.

-Other long-term employee benefits, such as compensated absences and sick leave, will be recognized as an expense in the income statement when employees render the related service and become entitled to receive the benefits.
+Other long-term employee benefits, such as compensated absences will be recognized as an expense in the income statement when employees render the related service and become entitled to receive the benefits.

 Termination benefits will be recognized as an expense when the company is demonstrably committed to either terminating the employment of an employee before the normal retirement date or providing benefits as a result of an offer made to encourage voluntary redundancy.